gkaf89/NCC-Trainings/Courses/docs/openmp/exercise-5.md

 </figure>

 ####<u>[Collapse](https://www.openmp.org/spec-html/5.2/openmpsu30.html)</u>
 The collapse clause can be used for the nested loop; an entire part of the iteration will be divided by an available number of threads.
 If the outer loop is equal to the available threads, then the outer loop will be divided number of threads.
-The figure below shows an example of not using a `collapse` clause.
+The figure below shows an example of not using the `collapse` clause.
 Therefore, only the outer loop is parallelised; each outer loop index will have N number of inner loop iterations.

 <figure markdown>
 ![](../figures/collapse-white.png){align=center width=500}